 Compressed nerves are also known as pinched nerves.
 Nerves become pinched when pressure is applied to them by surrounding tissues, such as bones, cartilage, discs, muscles, tendons or bone spurs.

-Pinched nerves can occur throughout the body, with the most common locations including the spine, specifically the neck and lower back along with the hand in a common condition known as carpal tunnel syndrome.
+Pinched nerves can occur throughout the body.
+The most common locations include the spine, specifically the neck and lower back along with the hand in a common condition known as carpal tunnel syndrome.

 Compressed Nerve symptoms

 The untoward pressure can disrupt the nerve’s function, possibly leading to:

 Treatment for a compressed nerve ranges from conservative treatment to surgery.
 In many cases, the patient may treat a pinched nerve with rest and ice.
 If the pinched nerve is in the arm, either at the elbow causing cubital tunnel syndrome or in the hand as carpal tunnel syndrome, the doctor may recommend a brace to limit the amount of movement around the nerve.
 The brace also prevents the patient from movements that may further compress or pinch the affected nerve.

 The doctor may prescribe medications ranging from anti-inflammatories to nerve medications such as Lyrica or Neurontin.
 If the pinched nerve is in the areas around the back or neck, the doctor may recommend physical therapy to assist in strengthening the muscles.